 The Pickers Union, 3 Mackey St Geelong 0447 531 844

-Edge is a big brassy pub and bistro on the waterfront with the added bonus of a children's area with toys and books.
+Edge is a big brassy pub and bistro on the waterfront with the added bonus of a children’s area with toys and books.
+There is also a large grassed area out the side for the kids to burn some energy.

 The food is pretty good too, try their bouillabaisse.
 We visited as part of the Geelong Christmas Trail.